lijas/IGA.jl/docs/src/examples/example1.md

 ```@meta
-EditURL = "<unknown>/src/literate/example1.jl"
+EditURL = "<unknown>/docs/src/literate/example1.jl"
 ```

-# Infinte plate with hole
+# Infinite plate with hole

 ![](plate_with_hole.png)

 In this example we will solve a simple elasticity problem; an infinite plate with a hole.
-The main goal of the tutorial is to show how one can solve the problem using Isogeometric Analysis (IGA), or in other words, solving the a FE-problem with splines as the basis/shape functions.
+The main goal of the tutorial is to show how one can solve the problem using Isogeometric Analysis (IGA), or in other words, solving a FE-problem with splines as the basis/shape functions.
-Most of the code will be the same as in standard FE-codes, except for some parts, which will be discussed later.
+By using so called bezier extraction, we will see that most of the structure of the code will be the same as in standard FE-codes (however many differences are happening "under the hood").

 !!! note
+    It is expected that the reader already be familiar with IGA and the concept of "bezier extraction".
-    This tutorial expects the reader to be familiar with the JuAFEM package.
+    It is also expected that the reader is familiar with the JuAFEM package.
 In particular JuAFEM.DofHandler and JuAFEM.CellValues.
-    The tutorial also expects the reader be familiar with the concept of "bezier extraction" in IGA.

-Start by loading the neccisary packages
+Start by loading the necessary packages

 ```@example example1
 using JuAFEM, IGA, LinearAlgebra
 ```

-Next we define the functions for the integration of the element stiffness matrix and the traction force.
+Next we define the functions for the integration of the element stiffness matrix and traction force.
-These functions will be the same as for a normal finite elment problem, but with the difference that we need the cell coorinates AND cell weights (the weigts from the NURBS shape functions), to reinitilize the shape values, dNdx.
+These functions will be the same as for a normal finite elment problem, but with the difference that we need the cell coorinates AND cell weights (the weights from the NURBS shape functions), to reinitilize the shape values, dNdx.
+Read this [`page`](../bezier_values.md), to see how the shape values are reinitilized.

 ```@example example1
 function integrate_element!(ke::AbstractMatrix, Xᴮ::Vector{Vec{2,Float64}}, w::Vector{Float64}, C::SymmetricTensor{4,2}, cv)